 Appropriate forms must be filled out to complete a course contract, submit an honors thesis, and apply for graduation with honors.
 These are available on the College of Liberal Arts and Sciences Honors in the Major website.

-If you are interested in pursuing Honors in Dance, please contact Kristin Marrs.
+If you are interested in pursuing Honors in Dance, please contact Melinda Myers at Melinda-j-myers@uiowa.edu.

 II.
 DEPARTMENTAL ATTENDANCE & PARTICIPATION POLICY